 Members can apply to the Management Committee, who may allow the member to pay in tranches up to 30 June 2021.
 However only those shares for which payment has been received by 31 March would be potentially eligible for SITR.
 Members wishing to pay in instalments should make this known to the Secretary when submitting their application form.

-The share issue launched on 10th February 2021, is open for applications and will remain open until 31 May 2021.
+The share issue launched on 10th February 2021, is open for applications and will remain open until 31 May 2021 - now extended to 31 July.
 Applications with funds received prior to and after 31 March 2021 will be logged separately as these may qualify for personal tax relief in different tax years.
-The Management Committee reserves the right to extend the closing date up to 31 July 2021 if the required funding level has not been met.
+The Management Committee reserves the right to extend the closing date up to 31 July 2021 if the required funding level has not been met and indeed we have done.

 Community shares are withdrawable but cannot be transferred, sold or given to anyone else, except on your death or bankruptcy.
 You can tell us in advance who you wish to transfer your investment upon your death, and we can transfer the first £5,000 of your investment to them; any investment above £5,000 requires your beneficiary to be explicitly named in your will.
 If you do not nominate anyone, then the Management Committee will rely on the instructions given by your executors.